jimgarrett123/aws_ansible_workshop/pages/page10.md

     4. **Project**: AWS - Content Lab Infrastructure Config Demos
     5. **Playbook**: playbook_create_vm.yml
     6. **Credentials**: AWS - Access Key
-    7. **Variables, please check �Prompt on launch�**.  **This is because some of these values won�t be available until later AFTER you run the �AWS - Create Transit Network� job template.**
+    7. **Variables, please check Prompt on launch**.  **This is because some of these values wont be available until later AFTER you run the AWS - Create Transit Network job template.**

 ```
 ---